BlueRain04/vision-navigation-rl/README.md

 A Crazyflie drone learns to fly from a random start point to a random goal, through a field of randomly placed obstacles, using **only its onboard RGB and depth cameras** — no privileged map, no global obstacle positions fed to the policy.

-> Training is ongoing — the training progress below reflects a checkpoint after ~52k episodes, stopped deliberately to manage cloud GPU cost.
+> Training is ongoing — the training progress below reflects a checkpoint after ~52k episodes.
 This README will be updated as later runs improve on it.

 ---